Private labeling. It will probably sound new to you if you have just started learning about dropshipping.

 Dropshipping is a business model where you sell products on your online store while not managing the stock of those products yourself.
 That is done by your dropshipping supplier, who will manage your stock, process, and ship out your orders.

-To make it clearer, I will show you a picture from Shopify that also explains the concept of dropshipping.
+To make it clearer, I will show you one of our infographics below that also explains the concept of dropshipping.
 After all, a picture is worth a thousand words, right?

 The most common question people have now is, “Won’t my customer know that the package didn’t come from me?“.

 A supplier knows what dropshipping is, so you will only have to let them know that you’re dropshipping.
 That way, they won’t include any invoices or promotions in the packages.

 By doing this, your customers will receive a package with only your product in it and won’t know that you are dropshipping!

 If you’re interested in learning more about what dropshipping is, check out this article here.